harisankarsadasivan/RawMap/README.md

 # RawMap
-fast5/ is a modified subset of  files originally from https://github.com/jts/nanopolish
+fast5/, used for rawdata extraction, is a modified subset of  files originally from https://github.com/jts/nanopolish